 The Rich History of the Queen’s Plate

-The Queen’s Plate is the longest running horse race in not only Canada, but in North America, having been founded in 1860.
+The King’s Plate is the longest running horse race in not only Canada, but in North America, having been founded in 1860.
 The first race was run at Carleton racetrack in Toronto and the prize was a plate worth 50 guineas awarded by Queen Victoria.
-The prize is now actually a gold cup, but the race has kept the name the Queen’s Plate throughout it’s history.
+The winners trophy is now actually a gold cup, but the race has kept the name the King’s Plate (or Queen’s Plate depending on the current monarchy) throughout it’s history.

 The race has been held solely at Woodbine Racetrack since 1956, but it would be run at Woodbine on several other occasions as well since 1876.

-At the present distance Izvestia currently holds the race record with a time of 2:01.80 back in 1990.
-Izvestia may hold the record, but the most famous horse to have ever won the Queen’s Plate was Northern Dancer back in 1964.
-Northern Dancer was a Canadian bred horse that also won the Kentucky Derby and Preakness Stakes, so it’s fitting that such a famous Canadian horse also made his mark in the Queen’s Plate.
+At the present distance Moira currently holds the race record with a time of 2:01.48 in 2022.
+Moira may hold the record, but the most famous horse to have ever won the King’s Plate was Northern Dancer back in 1964.
+Northern Dancer was a Canadian bred horse that also won the Kentucky Derby and Preakness Stakes, so it’s fitting that such a famous Canadian horse also made his mark in the King’s Plate.

-The Queen’s Plate has a very rich history and if everything goes well the next few years at Woodbine hopefully the future will be just as bright.
+The King’s Plate has a very rich history and if everything goes well the next few years at Woodbine hopefully the future will be just as bright.

-Check out the official Queen’s Plate site for up to date information on this year’s Queen’s Plate.
+Check out the official King’s Plate site for up to date information on this year’s King’s Plate.